Newms34/conkr/README.md

  - Risk™ is owned by Hasbro.
 They own the game, and I'm just doin this as an experiment.
  - Conkr was written by me, [Dave](https://github.com/Newms34).
  - Other various libraries/technologies are from their respective creators.
 I'm just usin em.

-TO DO: move name generation into initial cell generation, and separate name generation and placing.
-Will help when we create stuff to redraw in-progress map